openstack/glance/doc/source/user/glanceapi.rst

   { "member": "<MEMBER_ID>" }

-  where the {memberId} is the tenant ID of the image member.
+  where the {memberId} is the project ID of the image member.

   The member status of a newly created image member is ``pending``.